tanmayb104/GiGe/README.md

 # Gige

-E-commerce website where people can rent their products.
+E-commerce website where people can rent products.

 Link for demo: http://tanmay104.pythonanywhere.com/